Blessed Are The Merciful, For They Will Be Shown Mercy

 If we are unwilling to show mercy to others, how can we expect to be shown mercy from God who Himself is merciful?
 What kind of worshipers would we be if we did not show others mercy?

 Granting others mercy comes at the asking of the one seeking mercy.
 If someone wrongs us or trespasses against us and we hold the power to punish or harm and we do not wield that power, we show mercy.
-So, mercy is about the power punish or harm or not too.
+So, mercy is about the power to punish or harm or not too.

-In a world where everyone defines for themselves what is right (righteous) and what is wrong (unrighteous), wars, crime, strife, and injustice has resulted.
+In a world where everyone defines for themselves what is right (righteous) and what is wrong (unrighteous), wars, crime, strife, and injustice have resulted.
 On one side, what is righteous (good) is viewed as unrighteous (evil) by those on the other side.
 What is unrighteous (evil) is viewed as righteous (good) by those on the other side.

 One of the most difficult things to do is to forgive, pardon, or show mercy to someone who has wronged you; or you feel is not worthy of mercy.